GoogleChrome/web.dev/src/site/content/en/identity/web-otp/index.md

 {% endAside %}

-## Use WebOTP from desktop
+## Use WebOTP on desktop

-On Chrome, WebOTP supports listening for SMSes received on other devices to assist users in completing phone number verification on desktop.
+In Chrome, WebOTP supports listening for SMSes received on other devices to assist users in completing phone number verification on desktop.

 <figure>